 Did You Know?

-The coalition argues that these measures will save lives and enhance mobility by lowering speed limits, reforming traffic fines and fees, and providing residents with new tools to address road hazards.
+The statement said the measures included in the legislation will save lives and enhance mobility by lowering speed limits, reforming traffic fines and fees, and providing residents with new tools to address road hazards.

 The letter highlights the urgent need for action, citing CDOT statistics that reveal 136 traffic fatalities in 2023, with speeding and reckless driving involved in a majority of these incidents.